90t/book-club/README.md

 ## BluePrints
 - blueprints are a brillant feature to the flask framework, a good example of this is this project , I fully indented to build my project with a
-- blueprint structure , for large aplliactions, even tho this is only a meduim to a small appllication, blueprints had a masssive effect on the organisation
+- blueprint structure , for large apllications, even tho this is only a meduim to a small appllication, blueprints had a massive effect on the organisation
 - of my project
 - In Order to acheieve this I created a main / auth/ errors BluePrints inside of my app folder
-- I then registered my BluePrints in my __init__ package files
+- I then registered my BluePrints in my __init package files
 - This is similer to Django each BluePrint is like there own app

 ## Enviroment Variables
 - In Order to automate my env vars I configured a .env file , this technique is used by many frameworks such node.js, Django
-- I also needed to install the install the dot.env with the pip package manager with the command pip install python-dotenv
+- I also needed to install the dot.env exstention with the pip package manager with the command pip install python-dotenv
 - To connect my python package with the alias of dot.env in my config.py file I created this alias in my config class
-- Next I needed to craete my.env file this is where I stored my SECRET_KEY, MAIL_SERVER, MAIL_PORT, MS_TRANSLATOR_KEY, variables
+- Next I needed to create my.env file this is where I stored my SECRET_KEY, MAIL_SERVER, MAIL_PORT, MS_TRANSLATOR_KEY, variables
-- while my aplication was running I saved my .env file , this process imports my varibles from me to my appliaction
+- while my application was running I saved my .env file , this process imports my varibles from me to my appliaction

 ## The Requirements.txt file
 - To keep my packages up to date & in sync with my 3 repos GitHub/Heroku/Local
-- I adopted the requirements.txt techniuqe , I updated & synced my poackge requirments with the pip package manager with the command pip install
+- I adopted the requirements.txt techniuqe , I updated & synced my package requirments with the pip package manager with the command pip install
 - pip freeze > requirements.txt this essentially dumped all my projects dependencies to my requirements.txt, Heroku will heavily depend on this file in the
 - deployment stages of my project
 - When future up dates to my project are nessacary , I can then reproduce my project with just my requirements.txt file , aswell another developer